yanmarques/vpnGate/README.md

 I guess the mainly reason is that already exists a lot of excellent solutions for free out there, like Tor, I2P, Freenet, Zeronet, etc...
 The only one which allows you to browse the internet is Tor, and it is the recommended method to do it privately.
 Altought there are basically two things that can be considered a con (it is like that for good reasons):
   - high-latency, you have increased random hops (generally 3) to your connection
   - exit traffic is usually blocked by common services because of bad reputation (cyber attacks, bruteforcing).
-There is misconception that Tor is mainly blocked, but few services activetaly blocks Tor, it is blocked by previously reasons.
+There is misconception that Tor is mainly blocked, but few services actively blocks Tor, it is blocked by previously reasons.

 So, one should surf the web with Tor, for privacy purposes.
 But if privacy is not a concern, I do not see the point to use it, actually you can get more exposed than you wanted.
 Here is where the VPN comes through, but if you are with me, it serves for very few purposes, so as any other software, it must be used carefully.